 After reading about John and Joan’s situation [a married couple Marita writes about who are contending with his extensive traveling work schedule], Shirley wrote,

 “That was the story of my life for forty-two years.
 During the last five years, it has really intensified.
-Nate retired from the Air Force and went with industry.
+Nate retired from his career in the Air Force and went with industry.
 He has been to China and Russia almost three times a month.
 Over the years I have had the full range of emotions.
 I was feeling neglected, wanting to divorce and find someone who really ‘cared more about me than his job.’
 I was also creating arguments to try to get my point across, ignoring him, and developing my own interests.
 Plus, I was pretending I didn’t care, gaining sympathy from other people for my ‘sad state of affairs’ —and the list goes on.”

 From her experience, Shirley suggests that Joan start by beginning to express her thanks for what John does do.
 He comes home faithfully, spends Saturday nights with her, and provides for her.
 John [who has a powerful, leadership temperament] has a need to be appreciated for all the work he does.
 He believes he is doing what he needs to do as a husband by providing well for Joan.
 Men see togetherness much differently than women do.
 Their being in the same room —or house —is often sufficient “together time” for men.